 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may There is no coinsurance, copayment, be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
+We cover two counseling quit attempts within covered smoking and tobacco use a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
 Each counseling attempt includes up to four face-to-face visits.